Zuehlke/zuehlke.github.io/README.md

     * Select `Propose file change`

 3. Add repositories you did substantial contributions to under `repositories` (if not yet listed):
-    * if you allready opened a pull request for getting listed under people, just choose that same opened feature branch for doing the change and directly edit and commit on this same feature branch (gets added to the pull request you allready opened)
+    * if you already opened a pull request for getting listed under people, just choose that same opened feature branch for doing the change and directly edit and commit on this same feature branch (gets added to the pull request you allready opened)
     * otherwise proceed in the same way as described above for people
     * propose a change for the file [src/files/repositories.json](src/files/repositories.json).